-When it comes to what to wear to a job interview, most people are likely to stick to the wardrobe staples of a white shirt and black bottoms.
-And whilst that could be plain and boring, it really doesn’t have to be, like I’ve shown in How to wear a classic white shirt with a twist.
+When it comes to what to wear to a job interview, most people are likely to stick to the classic wardrobe staples of a white shirt and black bottoms.
+And whilst that could be plain and boring, it really doesn’t have to be, as shown in how to wear a classic white shirt with a twist.

-A white shirt and black bottoms might be safe bets for an interview but un-styled, can show no personality.
-There are so many professional style options that you really shouldn’t limit yourself to plain basics.
-Although it is a great place to start.
-Now is the perfect time to shine through your style and make an impact when you walk into the room.
+A white shirt and black bottoms might be a safe option for an interview but un-styled, it shows no personality.
+There are so many stylish professional outfit options that you really don’t always have to settle for basic looks, although it is a great place to start.
+Now is the perfect time to shine through your style and make an impact when you walk into any room.

 THE RIGHT LOOK FOR THE RIGHT JOB

-Firstly for a job interview, I would recommend to go for classic, clean lines and sophisticated looks.
-That could be a shift dress, a blazer, top and cropped trousers or a boucle jacket and pencil skirt.
-Or instead of a plain button down shirt, try a form-fitting peplum shirt instead.
-Add a slim waist belt where appropriate for a more pulled together feminine touch.
-Try to avoid bright neon colours such as orange or green and stick with muted tones, like greys, blues or neutrals.
+Firstly, for a job interview, go for classic, clean lines and sophisticated looks to wear.
+That could be a blazer, top and cropped trousers or a boucle jacket and pencil skirt or shift dress.
+Or instead of a plain button-down shirt, try a form-fitting peplum shirt instead.
+Add a slim waist belt where appropriate for a more flattering feminine touch.
+Lastly, try to avoid bright neon colours such as orange or green and stick with muted tones, like greys, blues or neutrals.

-If you are partial to a white shirt, add a subtle twist as described in Layering a white shirt.
-This will be sure to add some personality and avoid you looking like a waitress, unless that’s what you’re interviewing for of course.
-Court heels or smart flats would be the most professional footwear for the interview, so avoid slippers or open-toe shoes.
-Although elegant peep toes or cut-out heels are fabulous spring and summer statements once you’ve got the job.
+If you are partial to a white shirt, add a subtle twist as shown in layering a white shirt.
+This is sure to add some personality and avoid you looking like a waitress, unless that’s what you’re interviewing for, of course.
+Court heels or smart flats are the most professional footwear for an interview, so avoid slippers or open-toe shoes.
+Although elegant peep toes or cut-out heels are fabulous spring and summer statements, once you’ve got the job.

 BEING THE BOSS AT YOUR INTERVIEW

 You don’t have to don a briefcase to look ready for business, a top handle handbag or structured tote will do the trick.
 Aim for neutral makeup and nails and keep your accessories subtle and understated.
-Picking the right pieces should serve you well, before, during and after your career.
-Now you’re styled and ready to be a boss, even if you’ll now have a boss.
+Ultimately, remember that picking the right pieces will serve you well, before, during and after your interview.
+So, now you’re styled and ready to be a boss, even if you’ll now have a boss.